Skip to content

 Samsung Keyboard vs Gboard

-Samsung Email is an email client app included in Galaxy devices which allows you to access your email from various email service providers, including Gmail, Yahoo, Microsoft (Hotmail, Outlook, Exchange, and Office365), and others.
+Samsung Email is an email client app that comes with Galaxy devices.
+It allows you to access email from various email service providers, including Gmail, Yahoo, Microsoft (Hotmail, Outlook, Exchange, and Office365), and others.

-You add multiple personal or work email accounts in the app and their settings as per your requirements.
-The app comes with features such as:
+You add multiple personal or work email accounts in the app.
+The app’s features include:

-• Personalized user experience with customizable email notifications
+• Personalized user experience and customizable email notifications

 • Email sync options such as email sync period